xabinapal/traefik-authentik-forward-plugin/README.md

   Base URL of your Authentik server (e.g., `https://auth.example.com`).

 - `cacheDuration`: `string`, optional, default `0s` \
-  Caches Authentik responses for the same session to avoid repeated queries when a user makes multiple requests in a short time.
-It is recommended to set this to a small value like `30s` or `1m` to reduce load on Authentik but to avoid having stall entries.
+  Caches Authentik responses for the same session to reduce load on Authentik when a user makes multiple requests in a short time.

 - `unauthorizedStatusCode`: `uint`, optional, default `401` \
   HTTP status code to return when denying access for request paths matched by `unauthorizedPaths`.